pakeke-constructor/umg-mod-monorepo/items/components.md

     -- right click to open this chest openable = {
-        distance = 100; -- default distance that player can open the chest from openSound = "chestOpen"; -- default open/close sounds. closeSound = "chestClose",
+        distance = 100; -- default distance that player can open the chest from public = true/false, -- whether this inv is publically accessible openSound = "chestOpen"; -- default open/close sounds. closeSound = "chestClose",
     }